IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_fetch.rst

 dataset_src
-  Data set or the name of the PDS or PDSE member on the remote z/OS system to fetch.
+  Data set or the name of the PDS or PDSE member on z/OS system to fetch.

   This variable must consist of a fully qualified data set name.
 The length of the data set name cannot exceed 44 characters.